Boston Red Sox: 1992–2001: Mixed results

 Out of contention in 1997, the team traded closer Heathcliff Slocumb to Seattle for catching prospect Jason Varitek and right-handed pitcher Derek Lowe.
 Prior to the start of the 1998 season, the Red Sox dealt pitchers Tony Armas Jr. and Carl Pavano to the Montreal Expos for pitcher Pedro Martínez.
 Martínez became the anchor of the team's pitching staff and turned in several outstanding seasons.
 In 1998, the team won the American League Wild Card but again lost the American League Division Series to the Indians.

 In 1999, Duquette called Fenway Park "economically obsolete" and, along with Red Sox ownership, led a push for a new stadium.

-On the field, the 1999 Red Sox were finally able to overturn their fortunes against the Indians.
+On the field, the 1999 Red Sox were finally able to overturn their fortunes against the Indians in the American League Division Series.
 Cleveland took a 2–0 series lead, but Boston won the next three games behind strong pitching by Derek Lowe, Pedro Martínez and his brother Ramón Martínez.
 Game 4's 23–7 win by the Red Sox was the highest-scoring playoff game in major league history.
 Game 5 began with the Indians taking a 5–2 lead after two innings, but Pedro Martínez, nursing a shoulder injury, came on in the fourth inning and pitched six innings without allowing a hit while the team's offense rallied for a 12–8 win behind two home runs and seven runs batted in from outfielder Troy O'Leary.
 After the ALDS victory, the Red Sox lost the American League Championship Series to the Yankees, four games to one.
 The one bright spot was a lopsided win for the Red Sox in the much-hyped Martinez-Clemens game.